MatthewLabs/MLTableAlert/README.md

 MLTableAlert
 ===
-**MLTableAlert is a block-based UIAlertView replacement which allows you to show table view in alerts for fast selection.**
+**[MLTableAlert][1] is a block-based UIAlertView replacement which allows you to show table view in alerts for fast selection.**
 MLTableAlert is completely based on UIView and it isn't a custom subclass of UIAlertView.
+It supports ARC and is compatible with iOS SDK 5.0 or later.
 Here are some features:

 * **Block-based**, no more delegates required.